d4f/backbone-highway/README.md

 Added functionnalities compared to the ```Backbone.Marionette``` router are :

  * Multiple controllers for a same path
+ * Before and After triggers
+ * Trigger caching
- * Aliasing a route to another
+ * Aliasing
- * Declaring routes to be executed only when a user is either logged in or not, or in both cases
+ * "Secured" routes

 ## Installation